How user-generated video is increasing engagement with leadership programme

 “We haven’t cracked it yet, but we’re making the right steps and this is where the partnership with StoryTagger comes in.”

-Following a research project investigating the why, how and what of social learning, the team decided to try out user-generated video as a proof of concept.
+Following a research project investigating the why, how and what of social learning, the team decided to try out user-generated video as a proof of concept to kick off EDF energy video.

 Carl’s session preview